puppetlabs/modulesync_configs/README.md

 You can add additional environments for a specific module to test by adding an
 extras: section with the same format to the module's .sync.yml.

+By setting the `docker_sets`, the .travis.yml file sets up full-system tests running in a docker container. `docker_defaults` allows you to specify or replace global defaults.
+Use the `options` entry on a docker set, to override individual options.

 **`moduleroot/.rspec`**

 Flat file containing recommended default rspec options.